 Distribution strategies can – and often do – change over time.
 What works for a startup might not be the right approach for that same company as it moves up market in its growth stage.
 Content strategies that resonated last year may be entirely tone deaf this year.
 We’ll look more deeply into measurement tactics in the next blog.
 For now, the key takeaway is this: Evaluate your strategy, then reevaluate it using analytics and measuring against audience-specific KPIs you want to achieve.

 Content marketing is a journey.
-Without a strategic approach to distribution, companies can lose direction – quickly.
+Without a strategic approach to content distribution, companies can lose direction – quickly.
 Stay tuned for more as we continue to detail our best practices for content marketing.

 Like what you’re reading?
 This blog is the third in a four-part series discussing all-things modern content marketing as part of a comprehensive, digitally agile framework PAN developed to serve as the cornerstone of your CM strategy.
 Data-driven and customer-centric, our five-pillar approach not only helps brands identify which content excites its audiences most but also answers why they are so hungry for it.
 Stay tuned for the next and final post in our series on measuring and optimizing your content for success.